-Life as we know it was fundamentally shaped by tiny photosynthesizing cyanobacteria.
-Cyanobacteria are single celled bacteria, sometimes misleadingly called blue-green algae.
+Our planet-wide oxygen-rich atmosphere was created by tiny photosynthesizing bacteria called cyanobacteria.
+Cyanobacteria are single celled bacteria, sometimes (misleadingly) referred to as blue-green algae.
 They live alone or in colonies in any environment that has moisture.
-Over 2 billion years ago, cyanobacteria triggered the Great Oxygenation Event.
-They are responsible for the creation of Earth’s oxygen-rich atmosphere and the complete transformation of life on the planet.
+Over 2 billion years ago, cyanobacteria triggered what’s known as the Great Oxygenation Event.
 Every breath you take, you owe to cyanobacteria.
-It’s because of cyanobacteria that we exist in the first place.
+It’s thanks to them that we exist in the first place.

 When the Great Oxygenation Event occurred 2.5 billion years ago, the Earth was over half its current age, populated by various single-celled organisms subsisting in an atmosphere composed of carbon dioxide, water vapor, ammonia and methane.